McMcrow/McMcrow/README.md

-- 👋 Hi, I’m @McMcrow
+**I’m @McMcrow**
-- 👀 I’m interested in hoarding computers
+I’m interested in hoarding **computers**
-- 🌱 I’m currently learning stuff
+I’m currently procrastinating on a godot project
-- 💞️ I’m looking to collaborate on local robotics team mc mod
+I took an AP:CSP class and now coding leaves a bad taste in my mouth...

+Aber!!!...
+Ich werde das schaffen.